Incredibly Strange Wrestling

 Incredibly Strange Wrestling (a.k.a.
-"ISW") was a San Francisco–based professional wrestling promotion, heavily influenced by lucha libre and punk rock.
-The event combined wrestling matches with performances by Punk, rockabilly, garage, psychobilly, and thrash metal bands.
+"ISW") was a San Francisco–based professional wrestling promotion, heavily influenced by lucha libre and punk rock, which ran from 1995 until the mid-2000s.
+The promotion combined wrestling matches with musical performances by Punk, rockabilly, garage, psychobilly, and thrash metal bands.

-Intended as an affectionate satire of Lucha Libre, Incredibly Strange Wrestling was created as a nightclub event by Johnny Legend and August Ragone juxtaposing satirical matches with live musical performances.
-ISW also featured many semi- and pro-wrestlers from the California circuits, and eventually showcased several professional Luchadores from Mexico.
-The promotion ran continuously from 1995 until the early 2000s.
+Intended as an affectionate satire of Lucha Libre, Incredibly Strange Wrestling was created as a nightclub event by musician Johnny Legend and promoter Audra Angeli-Morse, juxtaposing satirical matches with live musical performances.
+ISW also featured many semi- and pro-wrestlers from the California Independent circuit, and eventually showcased several professional Luchadores from Mexico.
+ISW events were known for their outrageous storylines and colourful characters, such as Count Dante, El Homo Loco, and the Poontangler, often featuring comedic or satirical matches that subverted conventional wrestling tropes.
+Signature elements included tortilla flinging, audience participation, and a campy, gay-friendly atmosphere, with some wrestlers performing under alter egos drawn from pop culture and countercultural satire.